 Eastpointe LME is the lead agency for the Continuum of Care, the Down East Coalition to Eliminate Homelessness, and services the Goldsboro/Wayne county area as well as Lenoir, Sampson, and Duplin counties.
 Since 2010, the City has been an active member of the Continuum of Care Task Force, a coalition of homeless service providers, shelters, and Faith-based organizations to develop a meaningful Continuum of Care plan to reduce homelessness.
 Each year, since 2007 the Coalition has applied and utilized Shelter Plus Care (SPC) rental assistance program, a tenant-based rental assistance program for homeless individuals and families with disabilities, HIV/AIDS, and substance abuse problems.
-2018 Point in Time Count was conducted on January 2018 and revealed that there are 13 homeless persons in Wayne County unsheltered.
-However, the Coalition believes that number is much higher.
-Due to limited volunteers this year, the Coalition was unable to obtain an accurate Point in Time Count.

-In FY 2017-2018, the City of Goldsboro funded \$25,000 to WAGES Homeless Project Initiative Program and \$5,000 Wayne uplift Resource Association, Inc. as a subrecipients to assist households who were in need of transitional housing as result of fleeing a domestic violence situation or homelessness.
-The transitional housing funds allowed individuals to receive housing assistance including rental and/or utility assistance, security deposits, furnishing, and other incidentals related to relocating to a safe residence.
-WAGES Homeless Project Initiative is aimed to combat poverty and to decrease homelessness in Goldsboro.
+In FY 2018-2019, the City of Goldsboro funded \$ 40,495 to WAGES Homeless Project Initiative Program to combat poverty and to decrease homelessness in Goldsboro.
 The program provides temporary and stable housing, gas vouchers, bus tickets, toiletries, payment of continuing education courses and etc.